curl/curl/docs/libcurl/opts/CURLOPT_HAPROXY_CLIENT_IP.md

 library sends this address as client address in the HAProxy PROXY protocol v1 header at beginning of the connection.

 This option is an alternative to CURLOPT_HAPROXYPROTOCOL(3) as that one cannot use a specified address.

+Using this option multiple times makes the last set string override the previous ones.
+Set it to NULL to disable its use again.

+The application does not have to keep the string around after setting this option.

 # DEFAULT